odedmagnaji/Ex3/README.md

 # Ex3: Pac-Man - From AI Algorithm to Full Game Integration
-**Ariel University, School of Computer Science, 2026**
+**Ariel University | School of Computer Science | 2026**

+## Project Overview
+This project implements a complete Pac-Man game environment, divided into two main tasks:
+1.  **Client Side (AI):** An autonomous algorithm designed to solve complex mazes and evade ghosts.
+2.  **Server Side (Game Engine):** A full GUI and game logic implementation with a custom "Rick and Morty" theme.

+---

 ## 1. Task 1: The Pac-Man Algorithm (Ex3Algo)
 The primary goal of this stage was to design and implement an autonomous agent capable of winning Level 4 while avoiding ghosts.

 ### Strategy & Logic for Level 4:
 To survive the high difficulty of Level 4, the algorithm utilizes a multi-layered strategic engine:
-* **Multi-Source BFS Danger Mapping**: Calculates the real-time distance from every dangerous ghost using a Breadth-First Search.
+* **Multi-Source BFS Danger Mapping**: Calculates the real-time distance from every dangerous ghost using a Breadth-First Search logic.
 * **Safe-Space Analysis**: Performs a reachability check (`countSafeSpace`) before every move to ensure Pac-Man doesn't enter dead-ends or corridors where it can be easily trapped.
 * **Dynamic Scoring Engine**:
     * **Pellet Gathering**: Prioritizes pink dots using a distance-weighted scoring system ($1 / distance$).